ssorallen/dotfiles/README.md

 into version control.
 This allows, for example, your home and work computers to use the same Git configuration but different Git users.

-1. Add a file named ".gituser" in your home directory on each computer you use
+1. Copy the `.gituser` template to your home directory

+        cp .gituser.template ~/.gituser
-2. Fill in your user information in that file
+2. Edit the copy in your home directory to your real information

         [user]
-          name = Clark Kent
+          name = Lois Lane
-          email = ckent@dailyplanet.com
+          email = llane@dailyplanet.com

 ### Setting Mac OS X Defaults